Skip to main content

 **Learn more about SDAO's different academies with this 20-minute webinar.**

-Special Districts Association of Oregon (SDAO) recognizes that being appointed or elected to a special district board comes with great responsibility.
-Staying educated on the rules and regulations that govern special districts is extremely important.
+SDAO recognizes the significant responsibility that comes with being appointed or elected to a special district board.
+Staying informed about the rules and regulations governing special districts is crucial.

-The SDAO Board Leadership Academy has been designed to ensure that Oregon’s special district board members have all the tools necessary to provide superior leadership and governance to their communities.
-Our self-paced, self-tracked program offers current, in-depth training and education opportunities in several areas including board member basics, statutory obligations, risk management, and human resources.
+The SDAO Board Leadership Academy is designed to equip Oregon’s special district board members with the tools necessary for exceptional leadership and governance.
+Our self-paced, self-tracked program offers comprehensive training and education in areas such as board member basics, statutory obligations, risk management, and human resources.

-Participants can individualize their course of study to fit their unique needs with three different certificate tracks.
-Bronze, silver, and gold certificates are available to those that finish the corresponding module requirements.
+Participants can tailor their learning experience to meet their unique needs through three different certificate tracks: bronze, silver, and gold, awarded upon completion of the respective module requirements.

-· Better understand the roles and responsibilities of being a special district director
+• Better understand the roles and responsibilities of being a special district board member

 To participate in the program, participants must be a current board member, director or commissioner of an Oregon special district.
 The district must be a member of Special Districts Association of Oregon.